Also called: Giant Lymph Node Hyperplasia; Lymphoid Hamartoma; Angiofollicular Lymph Node Hyperplasia

 Signs and Symptoms

-Castleman Disease can cause a variety of symptoms, although some people might not have any symptoms at all.
-Multicentric Castleman Disease usually includes widespread chronic swelling of the lymph nodes and sometimes enlargement of the liver and spleen.
+Castleman disease can cause a variety of symptoms and severity is very broad, ranging from gradual enlargement of lymph nodes with mild symptoms to sudden, intense onset of symptoms due to life-threatening organ dysfunction caused by elevated cytokines such as IL-6.
+Multicentric Castleman disease usually includes widespread chronic swelling of the lymph nodes and sometimes enlargement of the liver and spleen.

-Many people with Unicentric Castleman Disease experience no symptoms.
+Many people with unicentric Castleman disease have enlarged lymph nodes in one region and experience mild or no symptoms.
 When symptoms are present, they are usually due to compression of vital structures, such as the trachea, blood vessels or nerves, caused by enlarged lymph nodes.

 What are the symptoms of Castleman Disease?